Prisoner of War (1954 film): Production notes

-Capt.
-Robert H. Wise, who lost 90 lbs in a North Korean POW camp, served as the film's technical advisor and said that the torture scenes in the movie were based on actual incidents.

 Release of the film created a minor controversy.
 The U.S. Army had assisted production and made edits in the script, but approval was abruptly reversed on the eve of release.
-The depiction of mistreatment of prisoners complicated the courts martial of POW collaborators that were proceeding at the time.
+The depiction of mistreatment and torture of prisoners of war complicated the courts martial of POW collaborators that were proceeding at the time.

 The brainwashing and abuse of American prisoners of war during the Korean War was also dramatized in P.O.W.
 (1953), The Bamboo Prison (1954), and The Manchurian Candidate (1962, starring Frank Sinatra).

 Reception

 According to MGM records the film made $785,000 in the US and Canada and $292,000 elsewhere, resulting in a profit of $111,000.

 Historical accuracy

 Author Robert J. Lentz of the book Korean War Filmography: 91 English Language Features through 2000 states that the film was "undeniably overstated".